 Sometimes, the best you can do is create distance between you and the person.
 If you find yourself being gaslit, it’s not your responsibility to argue with this person.
 Whether you engage with a person who’s gaslighting you is a personal choice.
 There’s no right or wrong answer.

 If you’re dealing with gaslighting, you’re not alone.
 This type of emotional abuse happens in all kinds of relationships.
-It’s not your fault, and there are ways to cope and heal.
+It’s not your fault, and there are ways to handle gaslighting and heal from its effects.